emmajanedrews/base-template/_posts/2017-12-21-happy-holidays-from-imagine-realty.md

 {% include youtube.html %}

-On behalf of everyone with Imagine Realty, including Joyce, Jackie, Barbara, and Corrine, we just want to thank you all for your support this year.
+On behalf of everyone with Imagine Realty, including Joyce, Jackie, Barbara, and Corrinne, Robert and I just want to thank you all for your support this year.
 Have a happy holiday season, and we wish everyone a safe, happy, and prosperous new year.
 To hear our full holiday message, watch this short video.&nbsp;